View source on GitHub

 The checkpoint includes variables created by this object and any

-trackable objects it depends on at the time Checkpoint.write()
+trackable objects it depends on at the time Checkpoint.write() is

 called.

-does not number checkpoints, increment save_counter
+write does not number checkpoints, increment save_counter, or update the

-.
+metadata used by tf.train.latest_checkpoint.
 It is primarily intended for

-use by higher level checkpoint management utilities. save
+use by higher level checkpoint management utilities. save provides a very

 basic implementation of these features.

-: A prefix to use for the checkpoint filenames
+file_prefix: A prefix to use for the checkpoint filenames

-: The session to evaluate variables in.
+(/path/to/directory/and_a_prefix).session: The session to evaluate variables in.
 Ignored when executing

 eagerly.
 If not provided when graph building, the default session is

-used.The full path to the checkpoint (i.e. file_prefix
+used.The full path to the checkpoint (i.e. file_prefix).